IBMStreams/streamsx.waterConservation.starterKit/README.md

 # License

-The source code for the app is available under the Apache license, which is found in [LICENSE.md](LICENSE.md) in the root of this repository.
+The source code for the app is available under the Apache license, which is found in [LICENSE](LICENSE) in the root of this repository.